Enrich

 Is there an age requirement to join?

-You are eligible to become a member if you are age 55 or older by the time of your move to Oak Hammock, although a spouse or second occupant may be younger.
+You are eligible to become a member if you are age 55 or older by the time of your move to Oak Hammock, although a spouse or second occupant may be younger (non-member status).
 Call one of our team members for more information.

 Are there any other requirements for residency?

 Yes.
 Independent living at Oak Hammock is designed for people who are active and independent at the time they reserve their new home, and a health screening is required.
-However, we have several contracts from which to choose that will accommodate people with preexisting diagnoses, and the clinicians at the Health Pavilion also accept direct admissions.
+However, we have several contracts from which to choose that will accommodate people with preexisting diagnoses, and the clinicians at the Health Pavilion may also accept direct admissions provided there is availability.
 Financial assessments are conducted as part of the reservation process.
 Call one of our team members for additional details.

 Are pets allowed?

 Yes, we are pet-friendly!
-We even have a pet clinic on-site run by experts from the College of Veterinary Medicine at UF, complete with access to pet sitting and dog walkers.
+We have a large, well appointed dog park and even have a pet clinic on-site run by experts from the College of Veterinary Medicine at UF.

 What fees do residents have to pay?